 Some examples to make my point clear:

 - The global warming issue is by many considered as a fact and after 40 years of research we can now with confidence say that there is such a thing as global warming.
-But who knows what is the effect on our planet, what will be the increase in temperature until 2100?
+But who knows what the effect is on our planet, what extent of increase in temperature will happen until 2100?
 The complexity of the issue and lack of information is the reason we have no chance to predict with our current data set.

 - At home we are making decisions which have effect on the environment, like what do I eat, how should I renovate my home, what kind of car should I buy.
 Even if I’m an environmental conscious person most of the cases we make decisions based on our gut feeling, emotions and lack the time and ressources to get to the data to make clear logical decisions, like should I put insulation on my house, buy a new furnace or buy a solar panel on the roof…..in each case there should be a logical order which brings the highest rewards.